Paolozam01/School_District_Analysis/README.md

 ## Summary:

 Overall not taking into considerations the Thomas High School ninth grade students results affected a little bit the whole analysis.
 Somo of the most significant changes where the following:

-- Thomas High School's overall passing percentageThomas High School lost its placement as a top five school within this Districteased.
+- Thomas High School's overall passing percentageThomas High School lost its placement as a top five school within this District.
 - The whole district also had its average math and reading scores to fall.
 - Thomas High School was no longer a top five school in the district but had the second place when the ninth grade student count was not taken into consideration.
 - The overall passing percentage for students decreased.

-Changing data is for situations like this happens in real life.
-This challenge was helpful to learn hot to organize data and analize it.
+Editing data in order to eliminate values is something that is used in real life and it was helpful to learn how to do it with this challenge.
+The results of eliminating information in this database can be seen from the first analysis to this one.
+Thomas High School was affected a little by eliminating the grades of the ninth grade students.
+In this case the changes where not major, the school had a little decline in their overall passing percentages also decreasing the overall passing percentage for the whole district by a very little amount.
+In other cases where more data is eliminated or edited could cause bigger changes to the results and it is something that happens regularly in real life.
+I felt that learning how to edit and analize the results was very helpfull and I feel confident that I would be able to do this in a different scenario.